bigomics/omicsplayground/docs/modules/mod5_Functional.rst

 			 enrichment of the selected keyword.

-:**Enrichment plots**: Keyword enrichment is computed by running GSEA
+:**Enrichment plots**: The enrichment plot visualize the enrichment of
-		       on the enrichment score profile for all contrasts.
-We defined the test set as the collection of genesets that contain the keyword in the title/description.
-Black vertical bars
-		       indicate the position of gene sets that contains the *keyword* in the ranked list of enrichment scores.
-The curve in green
-		       corresponds to the 'running statistic' of the keyword enrichment score.
+                       the selected keyword in the contrasts.
+Black vertical bars indicate the position of gene sets that contains the *keyword* in the ranked list of enrichment scores.
+The curve in green corresponds to the 'running statistic' of the keyword enrichment score.
 The more the green ES curve is shifted to the upper left of the graph, the more the keyword is enriched in the first group.
 Conversely, a shift of the green ES curve to the lower right, corresponds to keyword enrichment in the second group.

 :**Word cloud**: Word cloud plot visualizes the frequency/enrichment
 		 of keywords for the data set.
 Select a keyword in the